eatmynerds/lobster-rs/README.md

 inputs.lobster.url = "github:eatmynerds/lobster-rs";
 ```

-Add this to yout configuration.nix
+Add this to your configuration.nix

 ```nix
 environment.systemPackages = [